Our research lab has received funding and materials from the following sources:

 The overall goal of this project is to enable multiscale manufacturing methods for thermoplastic-matrix composites through high-power ultrasonics.
 Ultrasonic consolidation occurs under the application of pressure and heat generation through frictional and viscoelastic heating.
 The polymer matrix melts and infuse dry fibers to fill micro- and macro-voids in a matter of milliseconds.
 The advantage of this method is its high speed and lower cost compared to traditional techniques such as compression molding, but novel in-situ experimental approaches must be develop to understand the physics behind the process.
 Ongoing work includes: 1) temperature profile measurements during consolidation to determine crystallization kinetics, 2) real-time flow visualization through an optical welding frame, and 3) multiscale properties improvement of additively manufactured geometries under ultrasonic consolidation.

-Funding: LaSPACE NASA EPSCoR RAP and REA Programs + Boeing for aerospace-grade prepregs
+Funding: LaSPACE NASA EPSCoR RAP and REA Programs + Boeing and Solvay for aerospace-grade prepregs

 Carbon fiber (CF)/epoxy has become a common material in multiple industries, especially aerospace.
 Fabrication of large and complex structures is possible, but throughout their service life, they may experience severe loading conditions and become damaged.
 While replacing the damaged component is a solution, repair is a more cost-effective approach.
 One effective method is bonded overlap or scarf repair, but requires several steps to complete: removal of damaged plies, scarf of the parent structure, surface preparation, adhesive application and patch consolidation.
 The latter is usually carried out by vacuum bagging, followed by curing with an autoclave, oven or heated blanket.
 This process is time-consuming and can be costly.